TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-03-29-new-in-coding-standard-4-long-line-breaks-automated-and-3-legacy-prevention-fixers.md

     Are you curious what work will now these 4 news fixers handle for you?
 Look inside.

-tweet: "New in Coding Standard 4: Long Line Breaks Automated and 3 Legacy Prevention Fixers"
 tweet_image: "/assets/images/posts/2018/symplify-4-cs/tweet.png"

 updated_since: "August 2020"